web333wiki/web3-wiki/cards/Solana.md

 ### On-Chain Programs

-In Solana, [[Smart Contract]]s are referred to as "on-chain programs" and are written in Rust.
+In Solana, [[Smart contract]]s are referred to as "on-chain programs" and are written in Rust.
 Each program is an on-chain account that stores executable logic, organized into specific functions called instructions.
 There is a framework called [Anchor](https://github.com/coral-xyz/anchor) that helps developers write, test, and deploy on-chain programs efficiently.

 ### Account Model
 The most significant difference between Solana and Ethereum is the account model.
 In Ethereum, each account can be either an Externally Owned Account (EOA) or a Contract Account, where the contract logic and storage are tied together.
 In Solana, the contract account and storage account are separated, making contract accounts completely stateless.